 2. Configure DNS CNAME Record

-Once you have chosen a custom domain, you must create a CNAME record on your DNS configurations, pointing the chosen custom domain to pages3.dot.vu.
+Once you have chosen a custom domain, you must create a CNAME record.
+Go to your Dashboard > Settings > Custom Domains and follow on-screen instructions.

 Important: depending on configuration, DNS changes may take many hours to propagate and take effect, so make sure you get this done on time.